 Although most RFMOs have registers or positive lists in place, some obstacles remain that prevent their fullest use.
 As they have been developed separately, many of the current lists hold different and inconsistent pieces of information, often in incompatible data formats.
 This can make it extremely difficult to establish linkages from one register to another or from one region to another.
 Further, it is challenging to keep track of a fishing vessel because its flag, name and radio call sign might change from time to time.
 Indeed, 'flag-hopping' is a well-known tactic used by IUU vessel operators to avoid compliance, but vessels can change names and flags for legitimate reasons as well, for example sale or transfer.
-One way to overcome the possibility of duplication is to assign a unique reference number to each fishing vessel, such as an International Maritime Organization number (currently not compulsory for all fishing vessels but available on request).
+One way to overcome the possibility of duplication is to assign a unique reference number to each fishing vessels but available on request).
 An additional obstacle is that many registers or lists are not easy to access: the requirements of confidentiality seem to preclude transparency.